-IT outsourcing can be explained in lay language as a work done by a freelancer or company for another IT company.
+IT outsourcing and IT outstaffing can be explained in lay language as a work done by a freelancer or company for another IT company.
 It is usually used to reduce the costs or find the right man to perform technical tasks.

 Outsourcing is termed as work that is exported outside the country.
 Another term that is much closer to outsourcing is insourcing, i.e. employment of domestic subsidiaries.

 Common IT outsourcing examples include backend development, iOS apps development, design, etc. No matter, you hire a company or a freelancer, you always run the risks of being deceived by the cheaters.
 Not to become a subject of a failed outsourcing case study, learn how not to get screwed.

 It’s hard to smell out fraud especially if your contractor is located in another time zone.
 However, there are some tips and tricks that come in handy to project managers, product owners, CEOs, and business owners who want to start cooperating with external teams and deal with successful outsourcing.

 10 Tips and Tricks to Avoid Making the List of Unsuccessful Outsourcing Examples

 The Internet is full of outsourcing success stories that you may read to get inspired and engaged in IT world.
 Read these stories to know what tactics and practices managers use to make their work effective and highly efficient.
 Below are some tips provided by our staff for you to know how to distinguish unfair contractors from successful outsourcing companies.

 Imagine, you hire a JS developer Patrick.
 Patrick’s manager introduced him to you as a top developer with 5+ years of experience.
 You feel so lucky to get with Patrick as at last there’s a man you can saddle with the responsibility for backend coding.
 Must go to your heart.
 Often companies introduce to their customers bogus employees.
 If taking Patrick, he can exist just on paper or even he has a different name.